 Temporary Import Permit (for your vehicle)

-After receiving your Mexico tourist card, you need to find the Banjercito Office to get your Temporary Import Permit (TIP).
-Just as the name implies, this document allows you to import your foreign-registered vehicle temporarily into Mexico.
+After receiving your Mexico tourist card, you must find the Banjercito Office to get your Temporary Import Permit (TIP).
+As the name implies, this document allows you to import your foreign-registered vehicle into Mexico temporarily.
 To get this TIP, you will need to show:

 - Passport (+2 copies)